SaravanaKrishnan16/LINUX-MASTERING-POC-CHALLENGE-PLAN/README.md

 ---

-## 🔗 Follow the Journey
+## 🔗 Journey Completed

-Each day, I will:

-- Complete one POC
+Over the course of 15 days, I:

+- ✅ Completed 15 real-world inspired Linux POCs
+- ✅ Automated system tasks using bash scripting
-- Upload scripts, commands, screenshots
+- ✅ Documented everything with commands, scripts, and screenshots
-- Share progress on GitHub & LinkedIn
+- ✅ Shared progress on GitHub & LinkedIn to inspire and grow

 ---

+🎉 This marks the successful end of my **15-Day Linux POC Challenge** — but the journey of learning never stops.
-✅ Stay tuned for daily updates!
+Stay tuned for bonus projects, advanced DevOps labs, and future challenges!